infinitered/nsfwjs/README.md

 **Troubleshooting**

 - On the tab where the model is being loaded, inspect element and navigate to the the "Application" tab.
 On the left pane under the "Storage" section, there is a subsection named "IndexedDB".
-Under this is how you view if the model is being saved.
+Here you can view if the model is being saved.

 ### `classify` an image